Not to be confused with the album by Daft Punk.

 - Extended Data Output (EDO) RAM - Starting from the middle of the Pentium Era, this RAM type emerged to replace Fast Page RAM.
-It is electronically backwards compatible with Fast Page RAM and uses the same 72-pin Dual Inline Memory Module slots, and also runs at the same 66MHz speed as it's predecessor, but the refresh rate has been increased to 60ns.
+It is electronically backwards compatible Fast Page RAM and uses the same 72-pin Dual Inline Memory Module slots, and also runs at the same 66MHz speed as it's predecessor.
+However the refresh rate has been increased to 60ns.
 An enhanced version supporting Burst operations (BEDO RAM) was introduced late into the RAM type's life, but by then the market has already chosen SDRAM as it's successor due to SDRAM being the cheaper of the three (the RAM was also put in competition with Rambus DRAM).
 An EDO module can be up to 128MB in size.

 - Single Data Rate (SDR) RAM - Initially marketed as Synchronous Dynamic RAM (SDRAM), the technology was later renamed to Single Data Rate RAM to imply that it is the precursor to Double Data Rate RAM.
-Introduced at 66MHz speed late in the Pentium's life and facing competition from both BEDO RAM and Rambus DRAM, this RAM type eventually emerged as the consumer's choice due to it's affordability, and is the direct predecessor of DDR RAM.
+Introduced at 66MHz speed late in the Pentium's life and facing competition from both BEDO RAM and Rambus DRAM, this RAM type eventually emerged as the consumer's choice due to its affordability, and is the direct predecessor of DDR RAM.
 It was constantly worked on, and when it was finally usurped by DDR RAM in the Pentium 4 era, it had gained speeds of up to 133MHz and a module can be up to 512MB in size.

 The DDR stands for "Double Data Rate".
 Typically, RAM processes the data once per clock cycle, while this kind of memory does it twice.
 It does come at the cost of slightly slower latency, but doubling the clock speed is a huge advantage for gaming.
 The Xbox used DDR memory.
 The GDDR3 variant has lower power consumption, even faster clock speeds, and allows flushing the memory to prevent dead data from clogging the chip.
 These advantages made DDR memory used on the Xbox 360, the PlayStation 3, and the Wii.

 Currently, we're into the fourth generation of DDR RAM.
 The generations are as follows: